-- 1. go to a safe place as soon as you are able. - 2. preserving evidence is important for proof in a criminal proceeding.
+- 1. Go to a safe place as soon as you are able. - 2.
+Preserving evidence is essential for proof in a criminal proceeding.
 To help preserve physical evidence, do not shower, douche, brush your teeth, eat, or change clothing.
-If you change clothes, put all clothing you were wearing at the time of the assault into a paper bag. - 3. as time passes, evidence may dissipate or become lost or unavailable, thereby making investigation, possible prosecution, disciplinary proceedings, or obtaining protection from abuse orders related to the incident more difficult, so if you choose not to make a complaint regarding an incident, you should nevertheless consider speaking with campus public safety or other law enforcement personnel to preserve evidence in case you change your mind at a later date. - 4. report the crime to the University of Indianapolis Police Department or contact the victim's advocate at 317-788-3333.
-Both are available 24 hours a day, seven days a week.
+If you change clothes, put all clothing you were wearing at the time of the assault into a paper bag. - 3.
+As time passes, evidence may dissipate or become lost or unavailable, thereby making investigation, possible prosecution, disciplinary proceedings, or obtaining protection from abuse orders related to the incident more difficult, so if you choose not to make a complaint regarding an incident, you should nevertheless consider speaking with campus public safety or other law enforcement personnel to preserve evidence in case you change your mind at a later date.

-- 5. you also may choose to contact the Indianapolis Metropolitan Police Department by calling 911.
-Title IX: Individuals also may report a sex offense, domestic violence, dating violence, or stalking to the institution's Title IX coordinators.
+- 4. Report the crime to the University of Indianapolis Police Department or contact the victim's advocate at 317-788-3333.
+Both are available 24 hours a day, seven days a week. - 5.
+You also may choose to contact the Indianapolis Metropolitan Police Department by calling 911.
+Title IX: Individuals also may report a sex offense, domestic violence, dating violence, or stalking to the institution's Title IX coordinator.
 This office is responsible for coordinating the institution's compliance with Title IX.
-The Title IX Coordinators are the Director of Student Support and Parent Programs, Schwitzer Student Center, Room 209, 317-788-2139, and the Employment Coordinator, Human Resources, Esch Hall, Room 116, 317-788-2127.
-The institution's sexual harassment policy, including the grievance procedures, can be found in the student handbook on My Ulndy. - 6. seek medical attention as soon as possible to assess for injury, sexually transmitted infections, and pregnancy.
+The Title IX Coordinator is the Senior Associate Dean of Students/Title IX Coordinator, Schwitzer Student Center, Room 210, 317-788-2139.
+The institution's sexual misconduct policy, including the grievance procedures, can be found in the student handbook on My Ulndy and on the Title IX web page for the university. - 6.
+Seek medical attention as soon as possible to assess for injury, sexually transmitted infections, and pregnancy.
 Immediate medical attention for victims of sexual assault is available at area hospitals that have a Center for Hope.
-The hospitals that are closest to campus with a Center for Hope are St. Vincent's and Methodist; they are open 24 hours a day.
-With a victim's consent a specially trained nurse will conduct an exam to collect evidence (fee for the exam and evidence collection are covered by the state of Indiana).
+The hospitals closest to campus with a Center for Hope are St. Vincent's and Methodist; they are open 24 hours a day.
+With a victim's consent, a specially trained nurse will conduct an exam to collect evidence (fee for the exam and evidence collection are covered by the State of Indiana).
 If you report that you have been a victim of sexual assault to the University of Indianapolis Health Center, the doctor or nurse will advise you to seek appropriate medical care but are not required to report the incident to law enforcement.
 At the hospital, you will be given an opportunity to speak with a police officer to report and investigate the incident.
 You may choose to do this or not.
-A University Police Officer can be used for the reporting function. - 7. seek counseling.
+A University Police Officer can be used for the reporting function. - 7.
+Seek counseling.
 Resources include the University of Indianapolis Counseling Center and community agencies such as Legacy House, Prevail, and the Julian Center.
 The University of Indianapolis counseling staff is available to provide confidential support to a victim.
-The University of Indianapolis is required to file an anonymous report of sexual assault incidents as required by the Campus Crime Statistics Act. - If you suspect a substance other than alcohol was used in the assault, it is recommended to report to the hospital as early as possible before the substance leaves your system.
+The University of Indianapolis is required to file an anonymous report of sexual assault incidents as required by the Campus Crime Statistics Act.
+If you suspect a substance other than alcohol was used in the assault, it is recommended to report to the hospital as early as possible before the substance leaves your system.